amaralluiz/amaralluiz/README.md

 My name is Luiz Amaral.
 I'm a brazilian developer. :computer:

-I'm currently working with PHP and C#, building APIs.
+I'm currently working with C# and React, building APIs and dashboards for management of those APIs.

 I have a blog where I write about programming and carreer: www.amaralluiz.dev